alxlvgit/dev-house/README.md

 # March 27th (Third Sprint Complete)

 Oleksandr Levchuk:
-1. Added login and logout functionalities.
+1. Added login and logout functionalities (user session creation, login and logout routes and handlers, displaying error messages on login).
-2. Refactored Passport.js configuration and local strategy.
+2. Refactored Passport.js configuration and local strategy (Passport.js and local strategy config written in OOP way).
-3. Added the session storage for production(Redis)
+3. Added the session storage for production (Redis session storage will be used when env variable is set to "Production").

 Selina Park:
 1. Debugged the comments section, and it's now functioning correctly.